 Identify the type

-All headaches aren't created equal.
-Primary headaches make up the largest group with the most common being tension headaches, according to pediatric neurologist, Dr. Lalitha Sivaswamy at Children's Hospital of Michigan.
-Tension-type headaches are mild with dull pain around the head, neck or shoulders, and generally don't last long.
+All headaches aren’t created equal.
+Primary headaches make up the largest group with the most common being tension headaches, says Dr. Lalitha Sivaswamy, medical director of the Headache Clinic at Children’s Hospital of Michigan.
+Tension-type headaches are mild with dull pain around the head, neck or shoulders, and generally don’t last long.

 Migraine headaches are often more intense and longer lasting.
 Symptoms of migraines can include throbbing or pounding on one side of the head, abdominal pain, nausea or vomiting, and light or sound sensitivity – bad enough your teen may just want to lie down.
 “About one-third of children who have migraine headaches have a family history of them,” she says, “and they are more prevalent in women.”